Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

-(2) In Figure~\ref{fig:intersectA} the left hand part of the intersection $i$ the types $(\mathrm{II}_l)$ -- $(\mathrm{IV}_l)$ the arc $\alp$ of the middle part should be identified with one of the (untagged!) sides of the generalized triangle (see Figure~\ref{fig:tagtria}) which contains the puncture $\times$.
-An analogous remark applies for the right hand part. \end{Rem}
+(2) In Figure~\ref{fig:intersectA} the left-hand part of the intersection $i$, the types $(\mathrm{II}_l)$ -- $(\mathrm{IV}_l)$ the arc $\alp$ of the middle part should be identified with one of the (untagged!) sides of the generalized triangle (see Figure~\ref{fig:tagtria}) which contains the puncture $\times$.
+An analogous remark applies for the right-hand part. \end{Rem}